sap218/mAIze/README.md

 <img src="logos-maize.png" align="right" alt="maize logo" width="200">

-Introducing `maize` - a chat bot...
+Introducing `maize` - a CLI script to talk to.
+Small script to run, which asks you about your feelings - currently very basic.

 Please **note**: as I am not an expert, the script may not work as expected.